NishchayAnand/software-engineering/System Design/HLD/Notes.md

 # Understanding High Level System Design

+The frontend deals with the user interface and experience, while the backend handles data processing, business logic, and database interactions.

 Designing a system that supports million of users is challenging, and it is a journey that requires continuous refinement and endless improvement.

 The traffic to your web server comes form 2 sources: web application and mobile application.